odpi/specs/ODPi-Runtime.md

 Apache Hadoop uses several critical environment variables to determine the Java class path and location of configuration information.
 As a result, they become the glue that holds together not only Hadoop itself but also anything that connects to it.
 (See [*this document*](https://github.com/apache/hadoop/blob/0bc15cb6e60dc60885234e01dec1c7cb4557a926/hadoop-common-project/hadoop-common/src/main/bin/hadoop-layout.sh.example) for related Apache Hadoop documentation.)

 In order to fulfill the goals of this specification, the discovery and content of several key environment variables are covered.
-This enables applications the capability to locate where the various Apache Hadoop components are located (user-level binaries and Java JAR files) in an ODPi Platform consistent way.
+This enables applications the capability to locate where the various Apache Hadoop components are located (user-level binaries and Java JAR files) in a Platform consistent way.

 The following environment variables are noted by this spec: